-The Department functions as a community of professors and students engaged in the study of religion, together with the supporting members of the administrative staff.
-As much as possible, the Department seeks to foster the understanding that professors and students are senior and junior members of the community of scholars working together in common academic pursuits.
-By
+The Department functions as a community of professors and students engaged in the study of religion, together with the supporting members of the

 The Chair of the Undergraduate Department for the Study of Religion also serves as the Chair of the Graduate Department.
 The Chair is responsible for the overall operation of the Department, and is accountable to the Dean of the School of Graduate Studies.
 The Graduate Director of the Department serves as the coordinator for the graduate program and the Associate Chair of the Department directs the undergraduate academic program.
 The Chair, the Graduate Director, and the Associate Chair meet regularly as the joint executive committee of the Department.
 The Graduate Administrator assists the Graduate Director and runs the day-to-day academic operations of the Department.
 The Departmental Officer serves as the primary administrative, business, and human resources officer of the Department.
 The Departmental Secretary assists both the Chair and the Associate Chair.
 The By-laws of the Department define the governance structure.
 A copy is available at the Department.